Skip to content

 1. Research your prospect

-Before you pick up the phone, know who you’re calling.
-Research the prospect and their company during your LinkedIn prospecting.
-Take in as much information as you can about them.
 Look for a connection or a possible angle you can use in your pitch and when the best time to cold call is.

 After that, it’s time to get dialling.
 On your call, you must first provide a strong opening line and ask for the prospect’s permission to continue.
-It shows that you’re empathetic and respectful of their time.
+This shows that you’re empathetic and respectful of their time.

 Once you’ve got permission, it’s time to go into your sales pitch.
 This part should be no more than 30 seconds long.